 - Preheat oven to 375°.
 In a large nonstick skillet, cook turkey, onion and seasonings over medium heat 6-8 minutes or until turkey is no longer pink and onion is tender.
 Stir in cream cheese and 1/2 cup Mexican cheese blend until melted.
 Stir in beans, corn, tomatoes, chilies and salsa.

 - Place 1/2 cup turkey mixture off center on each tortilla.
 Roll up and place in two 13x9-in. baking dishes coated with cooking spray, seam side down.
 Top with enchilada sauce; sprinkle with remaining cheese.

 Bake casseroles, uncovered, 15-20 minutes or until heated through.
 Sprinkle with cilantro; serve with yogurt.

 Freeze option: Cool unbaked casseroles; cover and freeze.
 To use, partially thaw in refrigerator overnight.
 Remove from refrigerator 30 minutes before baking.
-Preheat oven to 375°.
-Bake casseroles, as directed, increasing time to 20-25 minutes or until heated through and a thermometer inserted in center reads 165°.
+Bake casseroles as directed, increasing time to 20-25 minutes or until heated through and a thermometer inserted in center reads 165°.
 Yield: 14 servings.

 Reviews for Black Bean Turkey Enchiladas